Using Bitbucket Server in the enterprise

 Bitbucket Server – see Scaling Bitbucket Server for information about how you can tune your Bitbucket Server instance to grow with your organization's needs.
 See also Scaling Bitbucket Server for Continuous Integration performance for information specific to Bitbucket Server performance when CI tools poll Bitbucket Server for changes.

-Bitbucket Data Center – see Adding cluster nodes to Bitbucket Data Center for information about how you can rapidly provision extra capacity without downtime.
+Bitbucket Data Center – see Adding and removing Data Center nodes for information about how you can rapidly provision extra capacity without downtime.

 Some possible approaches to provisioning Bitbucket Server include:

 - Running the Bitbucket Server installer in either console or unattended mode